JoelA200/Business82/README.md

 # Business82
 practice exercise

-this is parctice
+this is important to learn

-for the
+this is for learning
-activity